Work from Home Ergonomics

-Since the pandemic started, I’ve heard some interesting home setups.
+Since the pandemic started, I’ve heard of some interesting home setups.
 It’s no surprise that Toronto’s real estate market is hot right now.
-But so is real estate within homes for many people.
+But so is the real estate within homes for many people.

 With children running around and a dog barking in the background, while a spouse occupies the only office in your home for a virtual meeting, I’ve heard stories of people being forced to work on their bed for 8 hours of the day, 5 days a week.